 I believe the Peniel experience is a type of born again experience.
 It is also a resurrection experience.
 If you wish to have this experience too, I recommend that you get to your prayer closet and start a meditation program!

 I hope this article has helped go beneath the literal interpretation of the scripture and reveal to you the hidden mysterious of the Kingdom.
-If you enjoyed this article, consider sharing it on your favorite social network.
+If you enjoyed this article, consider sharing it on your favorite social network, and don’t forget to read part 2 below which goes deeper into our subject of Jacob and the Peniel experience.